 C405.3 Lighting for plant growth and maintenance.
-All permanently installed luminaires used for plant growth and maintenance shall have a photosynthetic photon efficacy of not less than 1.7 μmol/J for greenhouses and not less than 1.9 μmol/J for all other indoor growing spaces as defined in accordance with ANSI/ASABE S640.
+All permanently installed luminaires used for plant growth and maintenance shall have a photosynthetic photon efficacy measured at the lamp for luminaires with serviceable or removable lamps or at the luminaire for integrated, nonserviceable luminaires of not less than 1.7 μmol/J for greenhouses and not less than 1.9 μmol/J for all other indoor growing spaces as defined in accordance with ANSI/ASABE S640.